Users

 SOCIAL

-Doesn't support a password or recovery_question credential, and the user must authenticate through a trusted Identity Provider
+Specifies an OIDC or third-party social identity provider.
+Doesn't support a password or recovery question credential.
+The user must authenticate through a trusted identity provider.

 object (RecoveryQuestionCredential)